 I like vegetables but I’m not really a raw vegetable salad person.
 And I like more than greens in my vegetable dishes.
 I like colors and textures and an interplay of shapes and sizes.
 This tofu and mushrooms with bean sprouts and spinach satisfies all those requirements.

 Spinach and mung been sprouts take very little time to cook.
 Take care not to overcook them so that they don’t turn mushy.

 I used sliced white button mushrooms but, if you have some, shiitake would be an even better choice.
 If using dried mushrooms, rehydrate before adding to the pan (see how to cook with dried mushrooms).

-- 200 g. of mung bean sprouts, rinsed and drained
+- 200 grams mung bean sprouts rinsed and drained

-- 200 g. of spinach, rinsed, drained and roughly chopped
+- 200 grams spinach rinsed, drained and roughly chopped

-- 3 tbsps. of oyster sauce (for strict vegetarians, there are vegetarian oyster sauces)
+- 3 tablespoons oyster sauce for strict vegetarians, there are vegetarian oyster sauces

 - sesame seed oil